 FM systems allow for the transmission of a sound from an external microphone directly into a receiver found in the hearing aids.
 The transmitter for the FM system picks up the speech and sends it to the receiver in the hearing aids using radio waves.
 Since the sound is being directly transferred into the hearing aids, it appears as if the speaker is standing right next to the user which provides clearer speech and reduced background noise during listening.

-Bluetooth is the newest form of connectivity when it comes to hearing aids.
+Bluetooth is the newest form of connectivity when it comes to hearing devices.
 Bluetooth technology allows us to send a signal directly from an electronic device into the hearing aids wirelessly.
 Cell phone and landline calls, TV signals and music can be sent from the electronic device right into the user’s hearing aids.

 There are two ways wireless hearing aids can access Bluetooth technology via: